grab/engineering-blog/_posts/2019-03-11-context-deadlines-and-how-to-set-them.md

 ---

 At Grab, our microservice architecture involves a huge amount of network traffic and inevitably, network issues will sometimes occur, causing API calls to fail or take longer than expected.
-We strive to make such incidents a non-event, by designing with the expectation of such incidents in mind.
+We strive to make such incidents a non-event by designing with the expectation of such incidents in mind.
 With the aid of Go’s [context package](https://blog.golang.org/context), we have improved upon basic timeouts by passing timeout information along the request path.
 However, this introduces extra complexity, and care must be taken to ensure timeouts are configured in a way that is efficient and does not worsen problems.
 This article explains from the ground up a strategy for configuring timeouts and using context deadlines correctly, drawing from our experience developing microservices in a large scale and often turbulent network environment.

 ## Timeouts